Does your organization have an incredible volunteer? Nominate them to be a Volunteer of the Month with Green Mountain United Way!

 In this training, we will define financial coaching, provide financial capability content and demonstrate the benefits of using coaching in helping people to achieve financial success.
 This program uses the Consumer Financial Protection Bureau’s “Your Money, Your Goals,” a comprehensive financial empowerment toolkit created for financial coaches, caseworkers, and other human service professionals in various roles to support the integration of financial education into their one-on-one work with clients.

-Join us for a light breakfast at 8:15 am, and the training starts promptly at 8:30 am.
+Join us for coffee, doors open at 8:45 am, and the training starts promptly at 9:00 am.
 Lunch will be provided.
 The $100 fee covers instruction, materials, and food for all four days of the course.

-The Fall 2018 Cohort of Financial Coaches is limited to 25 people – we expect this cohort to fill, please register for Intro to Financial Coaching early if you would like to join this program.
+The Spring 2019 Cohort of Financial Coaches is limited to 20 people – we expect this cohort to fill, please register for Intro to Financial Coaching early if you would like to join this program.
 Participation in this training is required to become a K.E.E.P.
 Financial Coach.
 Other required elements of this program include:

 Attendance at two additional topic-specific trainings (1/2 day or full day) during the training year (September – June)